 Students must pass five of the six core courses in order to be promoted to the next grade.
 The core courses are math, science, social studies, language arts, reading, and spelling.

 Junior High

-Students must pass three of the four core classes at the junior high level to be promoted.
+Students must pass all four core classes at the junior high level to be promoted.
 The core classes include English, social studies, science and math.
+If a core subject is failed, summer school will be required.